plone/training/index.rst

     optional

-Please note that this document is not aimed at large public.
+Please note that this document is not aimed at the larger public.
 It is the documentation that people get who attend a training.
 Even though we attempt to include the most important parts of what we teach in this documentation it can not be considered complete without the spoken word.

 The best documentation for develpers is found at http://developer.plone.org/index.html.